kerberos-io/vault/docker/README.md

 # Kerberos Vault in Docker

 Kerberos Vault can also be installed without a Kubernetes cluster, by leveraging plain Docker containers or `docker compose`.
 In this example we'll show how to setup Kerberos Vault and it's required service MongoDB.
+We'll use a local Minio container, but you could leverage other local storage (Ceph) or cloud storage (Minio, Storj, Google Cloud Storage, S3).

 - [ ] Implement TLS binding with Traefik
 - [ ] Move to Docker volume